I’m New to CTW/Theatre…Can You Explain What This Is All About?

 Winter/Spring 2019 registration opens November 2018, and the Early Bird Discount applies through December 10, 2018.
 Registration for Winter/Spring 2019 closes on January 5, 2019, or when classes fill.

 What’s a Fall or Winter/Spring semester like?

 CTW uses a classroom-to-stage model; we have theatre classes, then we produce a play with those students.
 We provide students with 10 hours of theatre class, and somewhere in those 10 weeks we hold auditions for their play.

 We only accept as many students as we have roles in the play–every student who auditions will receive some sort of speaking role in the play.
 This is our policy because we design our classes and rehearsals to feed off each other, so that by participating in both, the student gets a well-rounded experience.
 And we know that many students won’t improve until they go through the audition, rehearsal, and production process.

-Does my student have to take the classes to audition for the plays?
+Does my student have to take classes to audition for the play?

 Yes; we are a theatre education facility that prioritizes the benefits of classes and a production process as two necessary halves of a whole.